 Employers should apply to register their company at jobsplus.ie.
-You can get further information about JobsPlus by logging on to jobsplus.ie, emailing lobsplusinfo@welfare.ie or calling (071) 967 2535 / 967 2583.
-Information is also available from your local social welfare office or Intreo centre.
+You can get further information about JobsPlus by logging on to jobsplus.ie, emailing Jobsplusinfo@welfare.ie or calling (071) 967 2535 / (071) 967 2583.
+Information is also available from your local Intreo Centre.

-Fast-track - Jobseekers signing off for up to 12 weeks
+FastTrack - Jobseekers signing off for up to 12 weeks

-The Department of Social Protection operates a fast-tracking system for customers in receipt of Jobseekers Benefit and Allowance who sign-off to take up work for a short period of up to 12 weeks.
+The Department of Employment Affairs and Social Protection operates a fasttracking system for customers in receipt of Jobseeker's Benefit and Allowance who sign-off to take up work for a short period of up to 12 weeks.

-If you have been offered full-time employment, including work for 4 days or more per week, for up to 12 weeks you will not qualify for a Jobseekers payment for this period but you may benefit from the Fast-track process.
+If you have been offered full-time employment, including work for 4 days or more per week, for up to 12 weeks you will not qualify for a Jobseeker's payment for this period but you may benefit from the fast-track process.

-The Fast-track system allows you to sign back on to your claim without the need to go through the process as a new claimant and ensure that your original Jobseekers payment is re-instated without delay.
-To avail of the Fast-track process you must inform the local Social Welfare Office/Intreo Centre in advance that you are taking up work.
+The fast-track system allows you to sign back on to your claim without the need to go through the process as a new claimant and ensure that your original Jobseeker's payment is re-instated without delay.
+To avail of the fast-track process you must inform the local Intreo Centre/Branch Office in advance that you are taking up work.

-Part-time Job Incentive Scheme (PTJI)
+Part-Time Job Incentive Scheme (PTJI)